 Our days will be jam-packed but full of opportunities for learning, reflecting and developing our lovely squishy brains!

-Remember regular PE kit consists of plain white t-shirt,plain dark shorts/leggings/pants and trainers or plimsolls and it must be taken home weekly to be washed.
+Remember, regular PE kit consists of plain white t-shirt,plain dark shorts/leggings/pants and trainers or plimsolls and it must be taken home weekly to be washed.
 All earrings need to be covered or taken out for PE lessons.

-Our Autumn term topics are:
+Our Spring term topics are:

 Homework is given out on Thursdays and usually consists of a mymaths task or times tables rockstars and weekly spellings.
 It must be returned no later than the following Tuesday.
 On occasion, children may also bring any unfinished work home to complete.
 Children will have several opportunities between homework being assigned and being due to attend homework club if they wish.

 Children are asked to bring reading books into school every day.
 Children who bring in reading books everyday will have more opportunities to read in school and change their books.
 We also ask that as parents, you encourage daily reading at home with your children.
 Lunchtime clubs and weekly helpers will also be organised to provide extra reading opportunities and to encourage a positive attitude towards reading.
 In year 4 every child is read with at least twice, with Reading Champs providing extra opportunities for reading.